Julforo/learngit/readme.txt

 Plus here we are
 I add some useless words
-I change this in the bash line using “VI“
+I change this in the bash line using “VI“ hahahhahelelo create a new branch creating an new branch is quick and simple(2019.2.22)

-hahahhahelelo
-create a new branch